Mildred Harnack: Education

 On June 2, 1929, Mildred moved to Jena in Germany, where she spent her first year living with the Harnack family.
-In the same year, she received a grant from the German Academic Exchange Service that enabled her to start working on her doctorate on American literature at the University of Jena, but she found the University of Giessen to be most welcome.
+In the same year, she received a grant from the German Academic Exchange Service that enabled her to start working on her doctorate in American literature at the University of Jena, but she found the University of Giessen to be most welcome.
 Fish-Harnack's doctoral supervisor was Walther Fischer, who judged her to be an excellent lecturer and described her in a 1936 recommendation as showing great "tact", by which he meant Fish-Harnack's tactful approach to the Nazis' increasing incursion into the university in 1931 and 1932.
 By the time Fish-Harnack arrived in Giessen, more than half the student population were vocal in their support of the Nazis and therefore opponents of several faculty members.
 Amongst those under suspicion were philosophy professor Ernst von Aster—a Marxist—and economist Friedrich Lenz.
 Aster's wife, Swedish novelist Hildur Dixelius, became a good friend and eventually became a house guest at Fish-Harnack's Berlin house.

 On February 1, 1931, Mildred Harnack began studying at the University of Berlin on a fellowship from the Alexander von Humboldt Foundation.
 Harnack was invited to hold a public lecture called "Romantic and Marital Love in the Work of Nathaniel Hawthorne" at the Friedrich-Wilhelm University, which allowed her to work as an assistant lecturer and lector on English and American literature.
 She taught courses on Emerson, Whitman, Theodore Dreiser, Sinclair Lewis, Thomas Hardy, and George Bernard Shaw.
-Mildred Harnack was popular with her students and over three semesters the enrollment to the course tripled.
+Mildred Harnack was popular with her students and over three semesters enrollment in the course tripled.

 Harnack was an active member of the American expatriate community in Berlin.
-She went to dances at the American Student Association and was a member of the American Women's Club in Bellevuestrasse, later serving as its president.
+She went to dances at the American Student Association and was a member of the American Women's Club in Bellevuestraße, later serving as its president.
 The Harnacks socialized with American journalists and diplomats at the American Church in Nollendorfplatz, a popular meeting place for American ex-pats.